Background

 A focus on wellness has to be at the center of any successful health care system.
 Our country's obesity epidemic is a direct result of inactivity and poor nutrition.
 Improved school nutrition and a transportation system that accommodates walking and biking are two key elements to making our community healthier and, as a result, lowering health care costs for all of us.

-I will continue to promote policies and programs that help seniors “age in place."
-By keeping seniors living safely and comfortably in their current homes, we increase their quality of life and save money for both the seniors and the state.
+Andy will also continue to promote policies and programs that help seniors successfully age in place.
+By helping seniors live safely and comfortably in their current homes, we increase their quality of life and save money for both the seniors and the state.

 To view Andy's remarks from his 2010 Campaign Kick-Off Event on November 12, 2009, please click on this link.